amirakram03/AER850-Project3/README.md

-This is Projet 3 YOLO for AER850
+This is Project 3 YOLO for AER850